neondatabase/website/content/docs/manage/users.md

 1. Navigate to the [Neon Console](https://console.neon.tech).
 2. Select a project.
 3. Select **Settings** > **Users**.
+4. Select a branch to view users in the branch.
-4. Select **Reset password**.
+5. Select **Reset password**.
-5. On the confirmation dialog, click **Sure, reset**.
+6. On the confirmation dialog, click **Sure, reset**.
-6. A reset password dialog with your new password is displayed.
-Copy your password and save it to a secure location.
+7. A reset password dialog is displayed.
+Copy your password or save the `.env` file to a secure location.
 After you close the reset password dialog, you will no longer be able to access the newly created password.